:quality(80))

 They should be IT experts

 An IT team is responsible for strategically viewing, assessing, and implementing technology into a business’ IT environment.
-This requires expertise because a large portion of IT tasks will center on security and smooth networking operations, both of which are complex.
+A qualified service provider must bring deep specialized knowledge across IT systems, IT infrastructure, and modern business technology.
+Effective IT management requires more than basic troubleshooting—it demands strategic oversight, strong IT strategy, and alignment with business objectives.
+This requires expertise because a large portion of IT tasks will center on security services and smooth network management, both of which are complex and require experienced professionals who understand how technology impacts operational performance.

 They should take advantage of new technology